acend/terraform-training/content/en/docs/03/1-resources.md

 ## Step {{% param sectionnumber %}}.6: Destruction

 To remove or de-provision all resources, run the following command:

 ```bash
 terraform destroy
 ```

-Terraform will again ask for confirmation, if you want destroy the content.
+Terraform will again ask for confirmation if you want destroy the content.
 Type `yes` to destroy all resources managed by this Terraform code base (aka. stack).